Berenice M. Mottin-BergerAssociate

 - Participated in trial preparations and negotiations resulting in numerous sizeable settlements between condominium associations, developers, general contractors, engineers and sub-contractors.

 While in law school, Ms. Mottin-Berger completed the University of Miami's Litigation Skills program with Honors, and was a member of the Charles C. Papy Jr. Moot Court Board.
 As a member of the Moot Court Board, Ms. Mottin-Berger competed in national competitions where she received awards for her brief writing and oral advocacy skills.
+In 2020, she was recognized as a Rising Star in the construction litigation category for the annual Florida Super Lawyers listing.

 J.D., University of Miami School of Law